Under Colorado law, mortgage fraud is a type of theft involving

 - Solicitation, application, or origination of the mortgage loan;

 - Third-party provider services;

 The “mortgage loan” is “a loan or agreement to extend credit” that is “secured by a mortgage or lien.”
 Under Colorado’s mortgage fraud statute, it includes “the refinancing or renewal of a loan secured” by the real estate.3

 Mortgages are complex transactions that involve multiple individuals, businesses, and institutions.
 This includes the owner of the real estate property, the potential buyer, land the lender or lenders.
 Participants in possible mortgage fraud may include anyone involved in the lending or purchasing process, including:

 - The buyer.
-This is the party who is interested in purchasing the piece of property.
+This is the party who is interested in purchasing the piece of property or doing a refinance.

 - The borrower.
 This is the party who initially receives the money from the mortgage loan.
 The borrower is generally the same as the buyer, but in some cases of mortgage fraud, it is not.